nimadorostkar/realtime_lane_detection/README.md

-# Lane Detection with Real Time
+# Real Time Lane Detection

 ## Overview
 Lane detection is one of the most crucial technique of ADAS and has received significant attention recently.
 In this project, we achived lane detection with real time by numpy and multi-thread.